-For instance, at The Spa at Whiteface Lodge in Lake Placid I had a Zents treatment recently where there were six all in a little wooden tray, which made it convenient.
-In an ESPA treatment a while back, I chose from three.
+For instance, The Spa at Whiteface Lodge in Lake Placid has a Zents treatment recently where there are six all in a little wooden tray, which made it convenient.
 To narrow it down, you have to like both the smell and wants the effects!

 After you choose the one you want, the therapist leaves, you disrobe and lay (usually face down) on the table.
 The aromatherapy massage usually starts with three deep inhalations of the oil you chose, because that's the quickest way to get it into the body.
 The three deep breaths also help you become more present to the moment.
 Sometimes, therapists leave a tissue with some of the essential oil on it, so you continue to be aware of the scent.
 You can also smell it as it is being massaged into your body.